moeez-tariq/ConfessIt/README.md

   user: // a reference to the User document,
   content: "I did something I'm not proud of...",
   timestamp: // timestamp,
-  likes: // number of users who liked the confession,
-  dislikes: // number of users who disliked the confession }
+}
 ```
 ## [Link to Commented First Draft Schema](db.mjs)